caseproof/pretty-links-chrome-extension/PROJECT.md

 ## Installation

 ### Manual Installation (Developer Mode)
-1. Download the extension:
+1. Prepare the extension:
    - Clone or download the repository from GitHub
    - Run `npm install` to install dependencies
-   - Run `npm run build` to build the extension

 2. Install in Chrome:
    - Open Chrome and go to `chrome://extensions/`
    - Enable "Developer mode" in the top right
    - Click "Load unpacked"
-   - Select the `dist` folder from the built extension
+   - Select the `core-files` folder

 ### Chrome Web Store Installation
 - Coming soon!
 The extension will be available in the Chrome Web Store for easy one-click installation.